Leading

 Make a Good Impression

-your entrance into the room will be noticed.
-They key to making a good
+entrance into the room will be noticed.
+They key to making a good impression

-impression upon entrance is to act as if you belong there.
-Show your self-confidence
+upon entrance is to act as if you belong there.
+Show your self-confidence by

-by walking into the room smoothly keeping good posture.
-Pause briefly
+walking into the room smoothly keeping good posture.
+Pause briefly to spot key

 How to "Work a Room"